MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/editions-cloud-app-security-o365.md

 ## Next steps

-- Read about the basics in [Getting started with Cloud App Security](getting-started-with-cloud-app-security.md).
+- Read about the basics in [Getting started with Defender for Cloud Apps](getting-started-with-cloud-app-security.md).

 [!INCLUDE [Open support ticket](includes/support.md)].